-For a totally immersive fall experience, head 25 minutes west of downtown to Verger Labonté, a fall-time wonderland with multiple corn mazes (each with its own mystery to solve).
-You can also pick your own apples or pumpkins (in October) and bake or roast yourself something tasty back at HI Montreal at the end of the day.
+For a totally immersive fall experience, head 25 minutes west of downtown to Verger Labonté, a fall-time wonderland with multiple corn mazes (each with its own mystery to solve) and pick-your-own pumpkins and apples.

 So, it turns out trees don't respect provincial borders.
 Who knew.
 When it comes to fall colours, it's better to think of Canada's geographic regions as opposed to its provinces.
 Central Canada, which comprises both Quebec and Ontario, is a fall wonderland and it's not hard to find Canada's best fall colours all over the entire region.
 So if you're looking for an incredible display of brilliant fall trees and a crisp, calm, sweater-friendly escape, you can't go wrong in either province.
 Thank your sandals and shorts for another great summer, and go enjoy the show.